 I found a scrap piece of MDF to use for my sled.
 Looks like it had been used for this purpose before.
 I keep alot of MDF around for making sleds.
 It is easy to work and nice and flat.
 As always with MDF I ran masking tape along the bottom edge that will be riding along the tracking roller.
 Then I ran the project.
 Below is the finished jig.

 Next is to place my Corian in the jig.
-You’ll notice, my Corian is actiall Staron by Samsung.
+You’ll notice, my Corian is actually Staron by Samsung.
 Same product, different manufacturer.

 When I am carving corian, I always use a double stick tape to help hold down the corian.
 The last thing you want it to move during a carve.
 I also shimmed the edges where I had gaps and put masking tape over the edges just to make sure it was all tight and secure.

 The carve is doing great!
 Nice and smooth and clean.
-BTW, I’m using a DC insert made by Floyd Harris of Ring Neck Blues on my machine.
-I won’t run a machine without a dust collection hood anymore.
+BTW, I’m using a DC Insert made by long time CarveWright user, Floyd Harris.
+I won’t run a machine without a dust collection hood.
 It just makes things so much easier and better.

 The mold carve finished and looks perfect.
 The corian and the optimal carve made the results nearly perfectly smooth.